Chinese Islamic cuisine: History

 Due to the large Muslim population in Western China, many Chinese restaurants cater to or are run by Muslims.
 Northern Chinese Islamic cuisine originated in China proper.
-It is heavily influenced by Beijing cuisine, with nearly all cooking methods identical and differs only in material due to religious restrictions.
-As a result, northern Islamic cuisine is often included in home Beijing cuisine though seldom in east coast restaurants.
+It is heavily influenced by Beijing cuisine, with nearly identical cooking methods and differing only when there are religious restrictions.

-During the Yuan dynasty, halal and kosher methods of slaughtering animals and preparing food was banned and forbidden by the Mongol emperors, starting with Genghis Khan who banned Muslims and Jews from slaughtering their animals their own way and made them follow the Mongol method.
+During the Yuan dynasty, halal and kosher methods of slaughtering animals and preparing food were banned and forbidden by the Mongol emperors, starting with Genghis Khan who banned Muslims and Jews from slaughtering their animals their own way and made them follow the Mongol method.

 Among all the [subject] alien peoples only the Hui-hui say "we do not eat Mongol food."
 [Cinggis Qa'an replied:] "By the aid of heaven we have pacified you; you are our slaves.
 Yet you do not eat our food or drink.
 How can this be right?"
 He thereupon made them eat.
 "If you slaughter sheep, you will be considered guilty of a crime."
 He issued a regulation to that effect ...
 [In 1279/1280 under Qubilai] all the Muslims say: “if someone else slaughters [the animal] we do not eat."
 Because the poor people are upset by this, from now on, Musuluman [Muslim] Huihui and Zhuhu [Jewish] Huihui, no matter who kills [the animal] will eat [it] and must cease slaughtering sheep themselves, and cease the rite of circumcision.